 \section{Outstanding Questions}

-\begin{itemize} \item Human reasoners often display so-called `content effects’, in which abstract reasoning processes are influenced by the specific content under consideration (and therefore are not purely abstract or relational).
-Can a more graded version of the relational bottleneck capture these effects, while preserving a capacity for relational abstraction? \item How can other cognitive processes (perception, attention, memory, etc.) be integrated with the relational bottleneck? \item How is the relational bottleneck implemented in the brain?
+\begin{itemize} \item Can a more graded version of the relational bottleneck capture `content effects’ -- in which abstract reasoning processes are influenced by the specific content under consideration, and therefore are not purely abstract or relational -- while preserving a capacity for relational abstraction? \item Can the relational bottleneck principle be usefully applied to symbolic (or neuro-symbolic) models, in a manner similar to its application to neural network models?
+For instance, could program induction models benefit from a constraint that forces perceptual inputs to be recoded in terms of relations? \item What is the relationship between the relational bottleneck and traditional cognitive models of analogical reasoning?
+Does the relational bottleneck provide a useful inductive bias toward learning to implement processes such as analogical mapping? \item How can other cognitive processes (attention, memory, etc.) be integrated with the relational bottleneck? \item How is the relational bottleneck implemented in the brain?
 To what extent does this rely on mechanisms responsible for episodic memory, attentional mechanisms, and/or other mechanisms that remain to be identified?
-What role do the hippocampus, prefrontal cortex, and/or other structures play in these computations? \item How do architectural biases toward relational processing interact with cultural sources of abstraction (e.g., formal education)? \end{itemize}
+What role do the hippocampus, prefrontal cortex, and/or other structures play in these computations? \item How do architectural biases toward relational processing interact with the influence of training curricula and other cultural sources of abstraction (e.g., formal education)? \end{itemize}